sjcswank/sjcswank.github.io/_posts/2019-02-27-Finding-All-Permutations-of-All-Substrings-of-a-String.md

     CAD, CDA, DAC, DCA, AD, DA, B, BC, CB, BCD, BDC, CBD, CDB, DBC, DCB, BD, DB, C, CD, DC, D

 That's a lot of results for four little letters.
 Remember, the results are every possible combination, in every possible order from the given input.
 A large word could easily give hundreds of results.
-This calls in some question about if our function is as efficient as it would need to be in practice.
+This calls in some questions about if our function is as efficient as it would need to be in practice.
 Honestly, I don't know.
 I know it works and it makes sense.
 In the future I may research some other solutions to this problem and see if I can find something more efficient.

 For now, I'm going to congratulate myself on some coding completed.
 And you should congratulate yourself, too, for getting this far.
 We are all one step closer to a word game.
 Go us!